bossss/bossss.github.io/about.md

 ### Mission

-Provide software solutions and support services for individuals and businesses.
+- Provide software solutions and support services for individuals and businesses.

-Employ Free and Open-Source Software
+- Employ Free and Open-Source Software (FOSS)

-Keep it simple using a LAMP stack (+/- nginx, xml, p=PHP).
+- Keep it simple using a LAMP stack (+/- nginx, xml, p=PHP).

-Make it mobile.
+- Make it mobile.